astral-sh/uv/README.md

 - **For direct URL dependencies**, uv respects HTTP caching headers, and also caches based on the URL itself.
 - **For Git dependencies**, uv caches based on the fully-resolved Git commit hash.
-As such, `puffin pip compile` will pin Git dependencies to a specific commit hash when writing the resolved dependency set.
+As such, `uv pip compile` will pin Git dependencies to a specific commit hash when writing the resolved dependency set.
 - **For local dependencies**, uv caches based on the last-modified time of the `setup.py` or `pyproject.toml` file.

 If you're running into caching issues, uv includes a few escape hatches:

-- To force uv to ignore cached data for all dependencies, run `puffin pip install --reinstall ...`.
+- To force uv to ignore cached data for all dependencies, run `uv pip install --reinstall ...`.
-- To force uv to ignore cached data for a specific dependency, run, e.g., `puffin pip install --reinstall-package flask ...`.
+- To force uv to ignore cached data for a specific dependency, run, e.g., `uv pip install --reinstall-package flask ...`.
-- To clear the global cache entirely, run `puffin clean`.
+- To clear the global cache entirely, run `uv clean`.

 ### Resolution strategy

 By default, uv follows the standard Python dependency resolution strategy of preferring the latest compatible version of each package.
-For example, `puffin pip install flask>=2.0.0` will install the latest version of Flask (at time of writing: `3.0.0`).
+For example, `uv pip install flask>=2.0.0` will install the latest version of Flask (at time of writing: `3.0.0`).

 However, uv's resolution strategy be configured to prefer the _lowest_ compatible version of